 H.P.
-Goldfield is Vice Chair of ASG, providing strategic advice to clients on international affairs, international trade matters, and general public policy issues.
+Goldfield is senior consultant to ASG, where he provides strategic advice to clients on international affairs, international trade matters, and general public policy issues.
 Mr. Goldfield helps clients identify key public policy stakeholders and decision-makers from the political, regulatory and NGO sectors, and works with clients to develop and execute strategies to achieve sustainable results.

-He serves on the U.S. Chamber of Commerce Board of Directors, and on the Board of Directors of Black & Veatch, and of the Middle East Institute.
+He serves on the U.S. Chamber of Commerce Board of Directors and as a Board Member of the International Center for Religion and Diplomacy.

-Mr. Goldfield graduated from Georgetown University Law Center and holds a Master’s degree in Urban Studies from Occidental College.
+Mr. Goldfield graduated from Georgetown University Law Center and holds a M.A. in Urban Studies from Occidental College.
 He was one of 36 individuals nationally awarded a CORO Foundation Fellowship in Public Affairs.
 Mr. Goldfield graduated cum laude from Connecticut College with a B.A. in Asian Studies.